-All Is One will be published in summer 2021 by O-Books from John Hunt Publishing.
+All Is One will be published in March 2022 by O-Books from John Hunt Publishing.

 Despite centuries of analyses and debates between scientists and philosophers, consciousness remains puzzling and controversial.
 It is the most familiar yet mysterious aspect of our lives.
 There might be different levels of consciousness, or different kinds of consciousness, or just one kind with different features.
 Modern research into the human brain is yet to provide conclusive answers, and we don’t know if animals, insects or plants are conscious, or even the universe itself.

 The contrasting range of research suggests that a new approach might be needed – one that includes both an objective scientific view and a subjective philosophical and spiritual view – in order to unlock the mystery.
 This book investigates how consciousness fits into a larger picture of the universe by exploring what science, philosophy, religion, and spirituality has to say on the matter, and offers a conclusive definition of consciousness that might satisfy both the scientifically oriented and spiritually oriented reader.

 Reviewed by David Essel, M. S., O.M., Counselor, and author of the number one best-selling book: Focus!
 Slay your goals.